Year of Call 1993

 This complements his busy injunction practice in relation to restrictive covenants and confidentiality claims together with work on freezing injunctions and search orders.
 Andrew acts and advises on team moves and post-termination restrictions including for a leading engineering firm in the north-west and a major financial adviser.
+He succeeded in the Court of Appeal in Prophet plc v Huggett EWCA Civ 1013; IRLR 618 on the construction of restrictive covenants.
 Andrew has become a co-author with Mr Justice Bean of Bean on Injunctions for its 11th edition - one of the leading texts on the subject.

 Andrew has continued to be busy for British Airways including appearing in the group race discrimination (Russo v British Airways EqLR 987) and pay claims (Usher v BA) brought by various groups of cabin crew as well as acting in trade union detriment claims and in the claims arising from the takeover of BMI.
 He has also acted for other airlines and ground handling companies including collective TUPE and redundancy actions arising from Gatwick, Liverpool and Glasgow airports in claims brought by group claimants or unions.